ckan/ckan/doc/configuration.rst

 Default value: ``X-CKAN-API-Key`` & ``Authorization``

 This allows another http header to be used to provide the CKAN API key.
-This is useful if network infrastructure block the Authorization header and ``X-CKAN-API-Key`` is not suitable.
+This is useful if network infrastructure blocks the Authorization header and ``X-CKAN-API-Key`` is not suitable.

 .. _ckan.cache_expires: